-C.5 Mapping location of selected individuals/patches - phenocam plot
+C.5 Phenocam Plot - Mapping location of selected individuals/patches

 The phenocam plot is a 200 m x 200 m plot within which individuals are selected.
 In an area with these dimensions, it is not practical to calculate absolute position from a series of relative position measurements, as is done on the primary transect.
 Instead, UTM Coordinates will be recorded directly for each individual/patch.
+This procedures requires data to be recorded on both the Trimble GPS unit and within the "Plant Phenology - Field Setup [PROD]" mobile application.

 - 1. Navigate to the selected individual/patch - 2.
-Make sure you do not have an existing data file open. - To close an existing data file go to the MDD (Main Drop Down menu icon in GPS receiver) > Data and click Close. - 3.
+Make sure you do not have an existing data file open. - a.
+To close an existing data file go to the MDD (Main Drop Down menu icon in GPS receiver) > Data and click Close. - 3.
 Create a new data file. - a.
 Go to MDD > Data, and then go to the SDD (Sub Drop Down directly below the MDD) and select New. - b.
 Use the default settings: File type (Rover) and Location (Default); Click on the File Name field. - 4.
-Enter the file name using the naming convention below. - a.
+Enter the file name using the naming convention below.

+- a.
 Filename begins with the letter D, followed by the two-digit number for the domain, followed by an underscore: e.g. D01 - b.
 Add the four letter site ID followed by an underscore: e.g. D01_HARV - c.
 Add the tag ID (1-5 digits) for the phenocam individual you are collecting GPS data for followed by an underscore: e.g. D01_HARV_1234 - d.
 Add "phe" followed by an underscore: e.g D01_HARV_1234_phe - e.
 To indicate the file contains GPS data add "GPS": e.g. D01_HARV_1234 phe_GPS - 5.
-In Dictionary Name choose the "Phenocam individual" data dictionary - a.
+In Dictionary Name choose the "Phenocam_individual" data dictionary - a.
 Note- if you did not import the data dictionary before heading into the field choose the generic dictionary and enter the metadata into the comments file. - b.
 Click Create. - c.
 In the screen that pops up: - i.
 Antennae height should be 1.000 m. - ii.
 Select Type as GeoXH XXXX internal (whichever GeoXH unit you are using) and click OK. - 6.
-Open the "Phenocam individual" feature in the Data screen. - 7.
+Open the "Phenocam_individual" feature in the Data screen. - 7.
 There are three metadata fields in the data dictionary. - a. tagID: 1-5 digits assigned to each individual phenocam individual. - i. default is 1. - ii. tagID is duplicated in the datafile name. - b. taxonID: Code for the plant's identification. - c. comments: Not a required field, available for any pertinent information.